 5. Leverage your god given abilities

-Start that home business for ladies you always wanted, offer your talents on fiver, if you know how to sing, you can sell your voice, know how to write, sell your writing if you know how to design, sell your creations.
+Start that home business for ladies you always wanted, and offer your talents on fiver, if you know how to sing, you can sell your voice, know how to write, sell your writing if you know how to design, sell your creations.
 The list goes on and on.
 Fiverr makes working remotely possible for people who want to be financially independent.
 Fiverr is an affordable marketplace where small and medium-sized businesses go to produce marketing material per project.

 Need to know: